mediaexplorer74/WAW/README.md

 https://github.com/arifnrw/jbswa

 ## DIY
-Feel free to assemble some simplest UWP app for sending WA message. :)
+Feel free to assemble yourself any simplest UWP app for sending WA message. :)

 AS IS.
 No support.
 RnD only.